 We really try to think like business owners.
 This means we try to judge the performance of a company or an investment by the underlying business progress rather than the shorter-term movement in market prices”

-A long-term investment horizon allows us to cut through short-term noise and focus on what really matters.
-We can act and think like business owners and build active partnerships with the companies and funds that we invest in.
-We believe this creates real value for our clients.
+A long-term investment horizon helps us look beyond short-term market noise and stay focused on what truly matters.
+By doing so, we can act and think like business owners and build close, active partnerships with the companies and funds that we invest in.
+We believe this creates greater value for our clients.

 Owning great businesses preserves and grows wealth in real terms

-Even modest levels of inflation erode the real value of capital over time.
-Our investment objective is to outpace inflation and generate sustained returns.
-We do this by finding high quality companies with pricing power and high barriers to entry.
+Inflation is among the most pernicious threats to successful wealth management.
+Our objective is to outpace inflation and generate sustained returns through bottom-up investing in high-quality companies with pricing power and high barriers to entry.

 Sustainability is a fundamental investment issue